Glazer center for leadership & service Workshops

 - Workshops are best geared towards smaller groups (less than 40) where in-depth conversations and reflection can take place.
 If your organization is large, we ask that you consider breaking down the workshops into different dates for different groups - for example, new members, executive officers, event planning officers.

-- Social fraternity and sorority organizations seeking accreditation points must schedule the workshops well in advance, and be willing to break down large numbers of members into multiple workshop sessions.
+- Fraternity and Sorority organizations seeking accreditation points must schedule the workshops well in advance, and be willing to break down large numbers of members into multiple workshop sessions.
 You will still receive credit if you do multiple workshops on different dates.
 Not showing up to a scheduled workshop because enough members cannot attend will reflect poorly on the organization and accreditation scoring.

 Workshops available may include: